wrthomps/LB-Parser/README.md

 How it works
 ------------
-LB-Parse takes a `.sjs` file as input. <i>Little Busters!</i> utilizes several of these files.
+LB-Parser takes a `.sjs` file as input. <i>Little Busters!</i> utilizes several of these files.
 The game's engine itself uses a `.sjs` file along with a `.ke` file to create the game experience--the former contains dialogue and narration, the latter contains instructions on structure and the appearance, change, and animation of character sprites and backgrounds.

 Usage
 -----
-Run `go run scriptparse.go` with the proper `.sjs` file in same directory.
-The output will be in a file named `script_####.txt` where #### is the same as the 4-digit number in the input file name.
-For now that name is hardcoded to be `SEEN0513.sjs`.
-In the future the input file will be a command-line argument.
+Run `go build scriptparse.go` to create the executable.
+Run the executable with

+	./scriptparse.exe -script ####

+where `####` is the four-digit number identifying the script file you wish to parse.
+For example, to parse `SEEN0513.txt`, which contains all of the script for the day of May 13th, run

+	./scriptparse.go -script 0513

+In the absence of this argument, LB-Parser will use `0513` by default.
+Output will be in a file named `script_####.txt`, using the same four-digit number as the input file.

 File format - .sjs
 ------------------